- Special offers

 Boasting an exceptional text that skewers the American Dream and featuring an accomplished cast, The Price is not one to miss.
-The production plays at Wyndham's Theatre from 5 February to 27 April, with press night on 11 February.
+The production plays at Wyndham's Theatre from 5 February 2019, with press night on 11 February.

 Who Should See It?Arthur Miller appreciators will find the playwright's themes of family, lost chances and the pitfalls of the American Dream accounted for in The Price.